craws/OpenAtlas/install/update.md

 Replace database role "openatlas" if needed.

+### 3.1.0 to 3.2.0

+Execute 3.2.0.sql after making backups.

 ### 3.0.0 to 3.1.0

 apt-get install python3-numpy

 ### 2.4.1 to 3.0.0 Upgrade (PHP to Python upgrade)

-Be sure to have upgraded the database to the PHP Version 2.3.2 and have read this document before upgrading the database.
+Be sure to have upgraded the database to the PHP Version 2.3.2 and have read the information below.

 #### Passwords